material-components/material-components-android/docs/components/ToggleButtonGroup.md

 # Toggle button groups

-Note:Segmented buttons are being deprecated in the Material 3 expressive update.
+**Note:** Segmented buttons are being deprecated in the Material 3 expressive update.
 For those who have updated, use the
 [connected button group](https://github.com/material-components/material-components-android/tree/master/docs/components/ButtonGroup.md)
 instead, which has mostly the same functionality but with an updated visual design.